Why Do Onions Make You Cry?

 Method #4: Chew gum while chopping.
 It keeps you breathing through your mouth, which keeps the fumes away from your eyes.

 Result: This seems to work pretty well as long as you hold your head in the right position.
-Leaning towards the cutting board or looking right down at the onion puts your eyes right in the line of fire again.
+Leaning toward the cutting board or looking right down at the onion puts your eyes right in the line of fire again.

 Method #5: Cut the onions under running water.
 This prevents the gas from traveling up into the eyes.